-Malaysian, aged 48, was appointed to the Board on 10 May 2001 as an Executive Director.
+Malaysian, aged 49, was appointed to the Board on 10 May 2001 as an Executive Director.
 He graduated from King's College, University of London, with an LLB (Hons) and was subsequently called to the Bar at Gray's Inn, London in 1988.
+He was awarded Fellowship of King's College London in July 2014.

 Dato' Mark Yeoh joined YTL Group in 1989 and is presently the Executive Director responsible for the YTL Hotels and Resorts Division.
 In addition, he is also part of YTL Power's Mergers & Acquisitions Team and was involved in the acquisition of ElectraNet SA (Australia), Wessex Water Limited (UK), P.T.
 Jawa Power (Indonesia) and PowerSeraya Limited (Singapore).
 He serves as an Executive Director of YTL Corporation Berhad and YTL Power International Berhad, both listed on the Main Market of Bursa Malaysia Securities Berhad.
 He is also a board member of YTL Cement Berhad and private utilities companies, Wessex Water Limited and Wessex Water Services Limited in England and Wales, and YTL PowerSeraya Pte Limited in Singapore.
-He is also an Executive Director of Pintar Projek Sdn Bhd, the manager of Starhill Real Estate Investment Trust.
+He is also an Executive Director of Pintar Projek Sdn Bhd, the manager of YTL Hospitality REIT.